Every undergraduate student has multiple advising resources they can utilize:

 All students are assigned a faculty advisor upon entering the department.
 You are required to meet with your faculty advisor at least once each semester, specifically during the pre-registration advising period (advance enrollment period) for the coming semester.
 The purpose of faculty advising of students is to provide the students with career advice and to assist the students with tailoring their coursework and experiences (internships, research, study abroad, student societies, etc.) to achieve their academic and professional goals.
 If students make good use of their advising sessions, the faculty advisor will be an excellent potential source for letters of recommendations for jobs, graduate school, fellowships, and scholarships.

-In order to schedule an advising appointment, students should go to the My.MechSE web portal and complete the following steps:
+Prior to scheduling an advising appointment, students should complete the following steps:

 Students should also print their Degree Audit (DARS) and bring it to their meeting